-Let’s talk about money.
-If you are wondering not only how much does the eCommerce app development cost but also how much money you can make, here is the answer.
+Let’s talk money.
+If you are wondering how much does ecommerce app development could cost and how much money you can make, here is the answer.
 Studies show that the average eCommerce store generates $150,000 in revenue after 3 months on the market.
 There are 4 main monetization strategies:

 - delivery fee

 - commission fee

 Our advice is not to stick to only one strategy, but to mix them together.
 Also, keep an eye on recent trends and big companies’ updates.
 For example, recent research showed that 80% of customers prefer delivery to be free of charge when they are shopping online, and they look at it before getting to the checkout page.